mikeizbicki/ucr-cs100/textbook/tools/valgrind/README.md

     ==5278==    at 0x400BFA: main (in /home/william/ucr-cs100/tutorials/valgrind/a.out)
 ```

-The extra two lines added from before tell you what function the uninitialised value was created in, in this case ```main```.
+The extra two lines added from before tell you what function the uninitialized value was created in, in this case ```main```.

 This feature of Valgrind and Memcheck can help tremendously in debugging your programs and save you tons of time.